kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 ### Q52
 All of the following structures would _drain through the thoracic duct_, EXCEPT:

-	A. Left arm and thorax - T
+	A. Left arm and thorax
 	B. Left face and neck
-	C. Left side of abdomen - T
+	C. Left side of abdomen
 	D. Right face and neck
-	E. Right side of abdomen - T
+	E. Right side of abdomen

 #### Answer: B. Left face and neck - *FALSE* = D. Right face and neck - TRUE
 - The thoracic duct drains everything below the level of the diaphragm
 	- as well as **all** structures on the left-hand side of the body above Diaphragm
-- **NOTE** It does not drain RIGHT thorax, arm, head (face) and neck
+- **NOTE** Does not drain RIGHT thorax, arm, head (face) and neck

 ### Q53
 All of the following can be considered _risk factors for compartment syndrome_ in trauma, EXCEPT:

-	A. Severe crush injury to muscles - T
+	A. Severe crush injury to muscles
-	B. Ischaemic reperfusion to limb muscles - T
+	B. Ischaemic reperfusion to limb muscles
 	C. Flexion–distraction spinal injuries
 	D. Presence of limb burns
-	E. Immobilisation of injuries in tight casts and dressings - T
+	E. Immobilisation of injuries in tight casts and dressings

 #### Answer: D. Presence of limb burns - *FALSE* = C. Flexion–distraction spinal injuries - TRUE
 - Flexion–distraction spinal injuries do not involve the limbs unless part of a multi-trauma case